 The 3:2 ratio

 This ratio means that the width is equivalent to 3/3 and the height is equivalent to 2/3.
-So an image of 900px width will have to have a height of 600px to keep a 3:2 ratio.
+So a 900px wide image will have to be 600px high to keep a 3:2 ratio.
 The same goes for images of 1800px*1200px, they will always have a 3:2 ratio.

 The 4:3 ratio